Swarup205/2-Stage-CMOS-Operational-Amplifier/README.md

-# 2-Stage-CMOS-Operational-Amplifier
+# Two-Stage CMOS Operational Amplifier (180 nm CMOS)

-Design and simulation of a two-stage CMOS operational amplifier in 180 nm technology.
+Design and simulation of a two-stage CMOS operational amplifier implemented in a 180 nm CMOS process using LTspice.

-# Two-Stage CMOS Operational Amplifier (180 nm)

 ## Overview